network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 layers below the transport stack (e.g., in the outgoing network interface).

 Each of these queue build-ups may cause latency and thus low responsiveness.
-A well designed networking stack would ensure that queue-buildup in the TCP layer is kept at a bare minimum with solutions like TCP\_NOTSENT\_LOWAT {{RFC9293}}.
+A well designed networking stack ensures that queue-buildup in the TCP layer is kept at a bare minimum with solutions like TCP\_NOTSENT\_LOWAT {{RFC9293}}.
 At the HTTP/2 layer it is important that the load-generating data is not interfering with the latency-measuring probes.
 For example, the different streams should not